All our events are free, and everyone is welcome.

 Book: All About Love: New Visions by bell hooks

-Activity: Write birthday and Eid cards to incarcerated people (for the Abolitionist Mail Project)
+Activity: Wrote birthday and Eid cards to incarcerated people, for the Abolitionist Mail Project

 Book: Survival Is a Promise: The Eternal Life of Audre Lorde by Alexis Pauline Gumbs